 A lot of care teams worldwide attribute this as being a “compensation for greater protein loss during dialysis”.
 But as we have explained above, increasing protein in food is NOT the best way to pump up plasma protein levels diminishing during Dialysis.
 Advising Protein Powders during Dialysis has more to do with improving overall tissue repair capabilities & the general nutritional status of a CKD patient; it is not a direct compensation for Plasma Protein loss in Urine.

-If you found this post helpful, please do not hesitate to share it (by clicking on the Share-Buttons below) with your social circle.
-Spread this piece of information as much as you can and contribute your two cents towards empowering the Kidney Community!
+If you found this post helpful, please SHARE IT and contribute your two cents towards empowering the Kidney Community!

 FIND A COMPREHENSIVE GUIDE ON PROTEIN IN CKD HERE.